AlexStiles7869/AlexStiles7869/README.md

 ### Hi there 👋

+I'm currently studying Computer 💻 Engineering at Canterbury University in leafy 🌳 Christchurch, New Zealand.
+I'm currently working on a variety of small personal projects.

 <!--
 **AlexStiles7869/alexstiles7869** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.